vmedvedev/andylavr.github.io/about.md

 permalink: /about/
 ---

-Created Andrei Lavreniyuk
+Created by Andrei Lavreniyuk

 ### More Information

-CEO "Technica-03, Inc."
+CEO at "Technica-03, Inc."

 ### Contact me